Data-driven performance optimization of gamma spectrometers with many channels: Methods

 \section{Methods}

-Here we introduce four methods for clustering and removing low-performing detector channels: machine-learning-based clustering, clustering based on heuristics, random clustering, and greedy clustering.
+Here we introduce four methods for clustering and removing low-performing detector channels: machine-learning-based clustering, heuristic clustering, random clustering, and greedy clustering.
 While these methods may differ substantially in their behavior and performance, they each culminate in a binary voxel mask specifying which detector voxels to keep in order to optimize the given performance metric.

 All four methods have been developed into the software package Spectral Peak Enhancement by Combining Trusted Response Elements via Machine Learning ({\tt spectre-ml}), which can be made available under either an academic/government/nonprofit license or a commercial license from the LBNL Intellectual Property Office~\cite{vavrek2023spectral}.